 What To Think About

-Contact sensitizers are not widely used because they are highly potent, expensive, and require careful handling to avoid causing unintentional allergic reactions.
+Contact sensitizers are not widely used because they are highly potent and expensive and require careful handling to avoid causing unintended allergic reactions.

-Contact sensitizers are not safe for women who are pregnant, and they are used infrequently with children.
+Contact sensitizers are not often used with children.